UPPER EAST SIDE FILMING LOCATIONS

-Around the corner from Blair’s is the other location used for Constance Billard/St. Jude’s, a landmark building known as the Baker Mansion (Baker was the Vice President of First National Bank, now CitiBank, and moved into the mansion in 1928, commissioning several wings be added to the original 1917 construction) and is currently owned by The Synod of Bishops of the Russian Orthodox Church Outside Russia, to whom it was gifted in 1958.
+Just off Fifth Avenue is the other location used for Constance Billard/St. Jude’s, a landmark building known as the Baker Mansion.
 Only a block away is the real inspiration behind The Constance Billard School for Girls, The Nightingale-Bamford School.
 An elite Upper East Side school for girls, Nightingale is where Cecily von Ziegesar, the author of the Gossip Girl books on which the TV show is based, attended until her high school graduation (tuition at The Nightingale-Bamford School runs around $35,000/year).

-But the Upper East Side isn’t just about NYC’s elite homes and schools, it’s also about where many an Upper East Sider eats and shops!
+But the Upper East Side isn’t just about NYC’s elite homes and schools, it’s also about the fabulous restaurants and shops!
 The Upper East Side is home to countless unforgettable restaurants.
-And high end designer boutiques abound along Madison Avenue in the Upper East Side.
+And high-end designer boutiques abound along Madison Avenue in the Upper East Side.